grafoo/webdmp/README.md

 - copy and paste the content of bookmarklet.js into the url field of a new bookmark
 - hit the newly created bookmarklet on every page you'd like to bookmark
-- create another bookmark for accessing webtag on it's default index page
+- create another bookmark for accessing webdmp on it's default index page

 ## front end dependencies